vinicius77/py_projects/Python for Finances/README.md

 (Plots in a two axis chart where the **horizontal axis contains the risk of the portfolio** the and the **vertical axis contains its expected return**

 We obtained the typical **shape of Markowitz Frontier** [Efficient Frontier])

+### Obtaining The Efficient Frontier Part I, II, III
+- Explained in the Jupyter Notebook of the same name.